abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-05-05-Task-Scheduler.md

 ## Intuition

 The first thing you should be worried about is that no two same tasks can be within $n$ distance of each other.
-So what do we have to ensure? **In cycles of $n$, we can have at most $n$ different kind of tasks, but if we have ran out of unique tasks, that means we just have to keep the processor `IDLE`.** To me at least, this is the most important statement a solution has to make in order for it to make sense, which unfortunately no other soltuion does.
+So what do we have to ensure? **In cycles of $n$, we can have at most $n$ different kind of tasks, but if we run out of unique tasks, that means we just have to keep the processor `IDLE`.** To me at least, this is the most important statement a solution has to make in order for it to make sense, which unfortunately no other soltuion does.

 The second thing is the ordering of these tasks.
 Naturally, if I have lesser unique tasks, I'll be worried about processor staying `IDLE`, which is bad.
 In other words **I have to be concerned about tasks with higher frequencies**.
 This makes it a perfect candidate for a Priority Queue, or a Max-Heap.